Chances are you're buying your first home and stumbled upon FHA loan or you heard someone speaking about FHA right ? What is it?

 There are limits to the price of the property you can buy with an FHA loan.

 FHA Loans limits for 2020 range from $331,760 - $765,600.
-The limits will depend wether you are on a low cost county or a high cost county, this is determined by the HUD FHA limit calculator.
+The limits will depend wether you are on a low cost county or a high cost county, this is determined by the HUD FHA limit calculator (click here).

 What next ?

-If you think you qualify, start shopping around the different lenders (Banks) interest rates.
-Once you identify a few options get all your papers together and get pre approved with the bank.
+If you think you qualify, start shopping around the different Banks interest rates.
+Once you identify a few options get all your papers together and get pre approved with the bank you have chosen.

 Pre approving a Mortgage will take a few days but will give you an advantage over other bidders when you see a property you like and want to make an offer.